Finding Optimal Tangent Points for Reducing Distortions of Hard-label Attacks: Experimental Results

 (1) TA and G-TA perform better in attacking high-resolution images, \textit{i.e.,} the images of the ImageNet dataset.
 The median $\ell_2$ distortions of Table \ref{tab:ImageNet_normal_models_median_result} are larger than that of Table \ref{tab:CIFAR-10_normal_models_median_result}, because the high-resolution images of the ImageNet dataset lead to larger $\ell_2$ distortions.

-(2) TA is more effective in the targeted attacks while G-TA performs better in untargeted ones.
-We speculate that it is because the adversarial region of the target class is narrower and more scattered, resulting in a smoother decision boundary.
+(2) TA is more effective in the targeted attacks.
+We speculate that it is because the adversarial region of the target class is narrower and more scattered in the targeted attack, resulting in a smoother decision boundary.
 Thus, TA is more suitable for targeted attacks.